alexwalterbos/brick-plane-razor/README.md

 ##Running mustache-nemesis

 Running mustache-nemesis can be done by executing `./build.sh`.
-This does require `SOIL` and `glfw` to be installed.
+This requires the libraries `SOIL` and `glfw` to be installed.
 This can be done using your favorite package manager.
 On Windows these need to be installed separately and added to your build path.

 ##Playing mustache-nemesis